Hakimbek/my-java-notes/OOP/README.md

 The extends keyword indicates that you are making a new class that derives from an existing class.
 The meaning of "extends" is to increase the functionality.
 In the terminology of Java, a class which is inherited is called a parent or superclass, and the new class is called child or subclass.

-### Types of inheritance in java
+## Types of inheritance in java
-On the basis of class, there can be three types of inheritance in java: single, multilevel and hierarchical.

-In java programming, multiple and hybrid inheritance is supported through interface only.
+### Single Inheritance Example
+  - When a class inherits another class, it is known as a single inheritance.

+### Multilevel Inheritance Example
+  - When there is a chain of inheritance, it is known as multilevel inheritance.

+### Hierarchical Inheritance Example
+When two or more classes inherits a single class, it is known as hierarchical inheritance.

 ### Note
    - Multiple inheritance is not supported in Java through class.
+   - In java programming, multiple and hybrid inheritance is supported through interface only.

 ### Polymorphism
 If one task is performed in different ways, it is known as polymorphism.
 For example: to convince the customer differently, to draw something, for example, shape, triangle, rectangle, etc.